 Related Reading: 33 Most Romantic Things To Do For Your Wife

-6. Take actions to restore trust
+6. Take actions for healing broken trust

 Consider this.
 “When couples land up at a therapist’s office, a common grievance of the cheated spouse is that there was a whole lot of exchange of emotions and care between their partner and the other person.
 Which never came to them,” says Devaleena.
 This is a valid emotion your wife must be going through.

 Your wife will need not only her share of love from you but also what she thinks you had the capacity to give to another person.
 You will have to be more expressive in showing your care and love.
 Rebuilding trust after infidelity is possible through consistency and predictability.
 Your partner should be able to see you do something positive enough number of times to feel she can rely on you.
 Let us look at a few ways to show your wife you love her and are worthy of her trust:

 - Keep your promises, even the little ones